 Vaccination is perhaps the most effective measure for preventing infectious diseases.
 Vaccines come in many forms and teach the immune system to fight a natural infection.
 Some are live attenuated, others are non-toxic toxins.
 These vaccines may require one injection followed by a booster while others require a yearly injection.
 As the incidence of antibiotic resistance increases and the creation of new effective antimicrobial agents remains at a standstill, it becomes important to create new vaccines in a balanced disease prevention strategy.

 The goal of the KVI is to build upon leads on new and novel vaccine and determine their feasibility for improving human and animal health.
-This will include partnering with the basic research scientists, the Macromolecule and Vaccine Stabilization Center » (MVSC), and regional biotechnology companies to create viable vaccine formulations that can be tested in the KVI Immunology Core for determining efficacy, optimizing routes of administration, and determining correlates of protection.
+This will include partnering with the basic research scientists, the Macromolecule and Vaccine Stabilization Center » (MVSC), and regional biotechnology companies to create viable vaccine formulations that can be tested for determining efficacy, optimizing routes of administration, and determining correlates of protection.